TOCA Social, Birmingham, UK

 A group of people in a room with tables and chairs.

-How Immersive Food and Beverage Experiences are Redefining Hospitality
+How Immersive Food and Beverage Experiences Are Redefining Hospitality

 As retail, hospitality, and entertainment converge, food and beverage experiences are being designed to incorporate more narrative storytelling, interactive participation, and unexpected multi-sensory engagement.
 Millennials and Gen Z consumers especially are seeking out experiences rather than material possessions, and food and beverage offerings have the unique potential of being experiential destinations that authentically convene community in a way that is familiar, universal, and ultimately transformative.
 We spoke with Emilie Baltz, Creative Director, Global Leader of Digital Experience Design (DXD) and Ann Morrow Johnson, Global Leader of Entertainment, about designing food and beverage experiences that evoke emotions and use design to connect people to place.